Cking351/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+- You build a constructor that is able to hold state.
+You call super() and declare this.state is = to an object.

 2. Describe the different phases of the component lifecycle.

+The three phases are Mounting, Updating, and Unmoounting.
+Mounting is like the birth of the react life cycle, while updating is the life and unmounting is the death.

 3. Demonstrate an understanding of class component lifecycle methods.

+cDM is renders whatever stateful change exists to the DOM.

+cDU is called when a component or an internal state has been changed.

+cWU preforms any kind of cleanup with the removal of the component.

 4. Define stateful logic.

+Stateful logic is logic that involves any kind of manipulation of state.

 5. Describe how to test a React component with React Testing Library.

+Create a component.test.js file, and call test().
+Open the terminal and run NPM test.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.